Vrilliant/LCARS-For-Wordpress/README.md

 LCARS (Library Computer Access/Retrieval System) for Wordpress

-Greetings, I'm DrBrian Scott Gregory, lover of Science Fiction and Fantasy, coder, hacker, and generally out for a good time - and clearly a proponent of the Star Trek Universe.
+Greetings, I'm Brian Scott Gregory, lover of Science Fiction and Fantasy, coder, hacker, and generally out for a good time - and clearly a proponent of the Star Trek Universe.

 CBS has infamously made programmer's lives difficult when it comes to creating revenue based on